 This Committee active throughout the year.

-Intersection With Other Committees: The Resource Development Committee works most closely with the Membership and Events Committees and with the Communications/PR Committee.
+Intersection With Other Committees: The Resource Development Committee works most closely with the Membership and Events Committees, the Communications/PR Committee and the President.

 How to get involved: email sponsorship@impact100sj.org